The LSV Master Collection

 Adlibris.com (Sweden)

-For a limited time, you can get a 25% discount when purchased through Ingram here.
+For a limited time, you can get a 25% discount on the hardcover Master Collection when purchased through Ingram here.

 The 210-Book Holy Bible, Apocrypha, and Ancient History Master Collection is the size of many concordances, including The New Strong’s Expanded Exhaustive Concordance.
 The large format allows for larger typeface (10-point) compared to the standard LSV and Complete Apocrypha paperbacks (9-point).
 The handsome hard binding includes a black marble print with gold-colored trim and lettering.
 Inside you will be greeted with a crisp, easy-to-read serif typeface with minimized superscript verse numbering and an elegant triple-column layout that provides an engrossing and traditional reading experience.
 The premium paperback is formatted similarly.
 It is also designed to lay flat: